Our Tour

 8 - Old Man of Storr

-A rock pinnacle 165’ or 50mtrs high.
+The old man of Storr is a rock pinnacle 165’ or 50mtrs high.

-The area in front of the cliffs of the Storr is known as the Sanctuary.
-This has a number of weirdly shaped rock pinnacles, which are the remnants of ancient landslips.
-This unique landscape has been used as a location for several films including the sci-fi film ‘prometheus’.
-We stop here for more photographs, to remind you of this incredible landscape.
+The area in front of the Storr cliffs is known as the Sanctuary.
+This has a number of weirdly-shaped rock pinnacles, which are the remnants of ancient landslips.
+This unique landscape has been used as a location for several films including the sci-fi film ‘Prometheus’.

 9 - Kilt Rock

-We can sometimes see whales and Dolphins in the water below.
+We can sometimes see whales and dolphins in the water below.

 We stop here at the view point for more photographs

-10 - Quairaing
+10 - Quiraing

-More breath taking scenery and amazing rock formations.
+More breathtaking scenery and amazing rock formations.

 The Quiraing is a spectacular series of rock pinnacles on the eastern side of the main spine of the Trotternish peninsula.

-11 - Uig and the Fairy Glen
+11 - Uig & Fairy Glen

-The name Uig has Viking origins like so many names on Skye and means a bay or inlet.
+The name Uig has Viking origins, like so many names on Skye, and means a bay or inlet.

 There are public toilets here should anyone need a break.